Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Lower Bounds

+We prove the theorem using Yao's method~\cite{yao77probabilistic}, where we define a carefully crafted distribution over arrival sequences, and show a lower bound on the ratio between the expected performance of an optimal clairvoyant algorithm for the problem, and the expected performance of any {\em deterministic} algorithm for the problem.

-\begin{proof} We prove the theorem using Yao's method~\cite{yao77probabilistic}.
-We will show that the claim is true even if the optimal offline algorithm uses a buffer that can hold only 2 packets.
-We define the following distribution over arrival sequences, where each arrival sequence has two phases: \begin{inparaenum}[(i)] \item {\em Fill phase}: For $N$ cycles, where $N$ is a large integer, we have $M$ $U$-packets arriving per cycle, where each packet is a $\mbest$-packet with probability $p$, and a $\mworst$-packet with probability $(1-p)$, for some constant $p$ to be determined later.
-This phase is followed by \item {\em Flush phase}: $BW$ cycles without arrivals. \end{inparaenum}
+We will show that the claim is true even if the optimal offline algorithm uses a buffer that can hold only a single packet.
+We define the following collection of arrival sequences, where each arrival sequence has two phases: a {\em Fill phase}, and a {\em Flush phase}.
+The Fill phase consists of \emph{iterations} as follows.
+Each iteration begins with $\minWork$ cycles without arrivals; and continues with $\minWork$ cycles with $M$ $U$-packets arriving per cycle, where each packet is a $\mbest$-packet with probability $p$, and a $\mworst$-packet with probability $(1-p)$, for some constant $p$ to be determined later.
+The total number of cycles during the fill phase is $N$, where $N$ is a large integer, so we have $\frac{N}{2 \minWork}$ iterations.
+Once the fill phase ends, it is followed by the Flush phase, which consists of $BW$ cycles without arrivals.
+We note that due to the random choices of packets being either $\mbest$-packets or $\mworst$-packets, the above structure induces a distribution over a collection of possible arrival sequences.

-To simplify our analysis, we define the \subopt\ policy, which works as follows: During the fill phase, \subopt\ operates in {\em periods} of $w$ consecutive cycles each.
-During each period, \subopt\ accepts at most one $\mbest$-packet which has arrived during the period, if such exists.
-This packet is the one considered {\em picked} by \subopt\ in that period.
-Starting from the second period, \subopt\ processes the packet it picked during the previous period (if such a packet exists), and transmits it in the last cycle of the period.
-During the flush phase, \subopt\ processes and finally transmits the packet it picked during the last period.
+To simplify our analysis, we define the \subopt\ policy, which works as follows: Within the fill phase, during each iteration, \subopt\ accepts at most one $\mbest$-packet which has arrived during the iteration, if such a packet exists.
+This packet is the one considered {\em picked} by \subopt\ in that iteration.
+Starting from the second iteration, during the first $\minWork$ cycles of each iteration, \subopt\ processes the packet it picked during the previous iteration (if such a packet exists), and transmits it.
+During the flush phase, \subopt\ processes and finally transmits the packet it picked during the last iteration.

 It should be noted that \subopt\ is neither greedy, nor work conserving.
 Moreover, the expected throughput of \subopt\ clearly serves as a lower bound on the expected optimal throughput possible.